 Spiritual Union With God

-God, by any name or conception, is the Primal Source of all divinity, and you begin to understand the nature and character of this divine Source by recognizing the qualities of divinity in your daily life—the qualities of love, truth, goodness, wisdom, and compassion—not just in yourself, but in everyone else too.
-And you personally convey these divine qualities to others with loving kindness, good deeds, and social service.
+God, by any name or conception, is the Primal Source of all divinity, and we begin to understand the nature and character of this divine Source by recognizing the qualities of divinity in our daily lives—the divine qualities of love, truth, goodness, wisdom, and compassion.
+We personally convey these qualities to others with loving kindness, good deeds, and social service.
 To become divine is to become increasingly Godlike.

 – The Urantia Book

-A divine experience is a matter of achieving spiritual union with God through communion—communication and personal interaction—not by merging or dissolving your unique self in an infinite ocean of impersonal existence.
+Divine spirituality is a matter of achieving spiritual union with God through communion—personal interaction—and not by dissolving your unique self in an infinite ocean of impersonal existence.
 You achieve unity with divinity by your freewill choice to live a spiritual life, to follow the lead of your inner Spirit as God wants you to.
 It’s a unity of purpose.

-In this purposeful unity of self and spirit, we realize that spirituality is not a thing we exclusively possess.
-Instead, it’s a dynamic experience in which we become a living conduit for spiritual energy, love, and wisdom.
-We receive and we transmit spiritual qualities and forces.
+In this purposeful unity of self and spirit, we come to realize that spirituality is not a thing we exclusively possess.
+Instead, it’s a dynamic experience in which we become living conduits for spiritual energy, love, and wisdom.
+We fully participate in a spiritual life by being both a receiver and a transmitter of spiritual qualities and forces.

-To complete our God experience, we must be willing to live a life in the spirit.
-Until we can reach a point in our lives where we can love others freely and with sincere affection, we will find ourselves confined to a religion of the mind rather than being liberated in a religion of the spirit.
+Thus, to complete your God experience, you must be willing to live a life in the spirit.
+Until you can reach a point in your life where you can love others freely and with sincere affection, you will find yourself confined to a religion of the mind rather than being liberated in a religion of the spirit.

 Freely you have received, freely give.